IT22353948/EatBetter/README.md

 # Note

-if you found any unneccessory file or folder or file is in he repo please add it to gitIgnor.
+if you found any unnecessary file or folder or file is in he repo please add it to gitIgnor.

 1. for adding a folder to a gitignor type in gitIgnor file as "/folername/"